 |Original filename||The name of the manually entered file name.
 If this name is changed manually in the metadata pane, the original filename also changes.|

 - In the Field Mask field, enter how the Profile Field will be formatted.
-See the tables in Input Masks for Data Controls for rules.
+See the tables in Field masks for rules.

 - In the File Suffix Name field, enter a suffix up to 30 characters in length.

 - Click Refresh to see the sample naming pattern.

 - Click Next in the Document Schema Wizard to configure Auto-Filing.